shashidhar22/airr_container/README.md

-# airr_container
+# A container for AIRR-Seq analysis tools

-Docker image containing tools commonly used for AIRR-Seq analysis
+1. ImmuneML